Revox B215: Tape calibration

 By 1985 tape calibration, absent in the Revox B710, became the de facto industry standard feature for top-of-the-line decks.
 Reel-to-reel recorders did not need it because quarter-inch tape technology developed slowly, tapes on the market had very close magnetic and electroacoustical properties, and because high-speed recording was by design less sensitive to variations of tape properties.
 Cassette tape technology, on the contrary, developed rapidly and newly designed premium formulations consistently differed from IEC references or the older, cheaper tapes.
 The problem was already present in 1983: the B710, aligned at the factory to TDK SA-X ferricobalt Type II tape, had a pronounced treble droop when recording on pure chrome IEC Type II reference.

 Meinrad Liebert criticized the IEC for failing to impose strict standards: the organization simply followed the market, periodically adapting its set of reference tapes to arbitrarily chosen "industry averages".
 Unchecked spread of incompatible cassettes made traditional fixed-bias decks almost unusable for recording; this, according to Liebert, explained sudden demand for calibration features that did not exist in the 1970s.
 The Revox design team opted for automated calibration, although then-prevailing manual calibration was not only cheaper, but more robust as well.
 A human operator has an inherent advantage in handling inevitable dropouts, transients and slow fluctuations of the tape's sensitivity; fully automatic calibration often failed to handle random irregularities and could generate different "optimum points" for the same tape.

 Of three or four calibration strategies available, Liebert chose the most flexible and robust constant treble equalization approach - adjusting bias and recording level while keeping recording channel equalization unchanged, with an additional frequency response adjustment at around 4 kHz.
-Thus, unlike more common two-tone arrangement, the Revox used three test tones (the exclusive Nakamichi 1000ZXL used four).
+Thus, unlike more common two-tone arrangement, the Revox used three test tones (the Nakamichi 1000ZXL used four).
 Although Studer preferred to name this function alignment, it only affects recording path electronics, and does not perform any mechanical alignment.
 In spring of 1985, the calibration sequence was reverse-engineered by Audio magazine testers, and two years later Liebert published first-hand description of the algorithm: